 Utilities and consumer protection agency join forces to shut down scammers and protect customers

-Better Business Bureau serving West Florida, Duke Energy, Tampa Electric and TECO Peoples Gas are joining forces to help shut down utility scammers and protect consumers and businesses by participating in the fourth annual Utility Scam Awareness Week, Nov.
-17 to 23.
+Better Business Bureau serving West Florida, Duke Energy Florida, Tampa Electric and Peoples Gas are joining forces to help shut down utility scammers and to protect consumers and businesses by participating in the sixth annual Utility Scam Awareness Day on Wednesday, Nov.
+17.

-Gas and electric utility companies across North America are also working together as part of a weeklong campaign focused on identifying the tricks scammers use to steal money from customers and how customers can protect themselves.
+Natural gas and electric utility companies across North America are also working together as part of a weeklong campaign for International Scam Awareness Week, focused on identifying the tricks scammers use to steal money from customers and how customers can protect themselves.

-Scammers posing as utility representatives use a variety of email, in-person and phone tactics to target families and businesses to steal money.
+Scammers posing as utility representatives, called impostors, use a variety of email, in-person and phone tactics to target families and businesses to steal money.

-So far in 2019, more than 850 TECO customers in Florida have reported hearing from scammers, and about 25 customers (or about 3 percent) lost a total of $25,000.
+So far in 2021, nearly 4,700 TECO customers in Florida have reported hearing from scammers, which is twice as high as last year.
+About 140 of those customers (or about 3 percent) lost a total of $85,000.

 Common scam tactics

-• Power disconnection threats: Customers may receive threats to turn off electric service – usually in less than an hour – if a large payment is not made.
+• Utility disconnection threats: Customers may receive threats to turn off electric or gas service – usually in less than an hour – if a large payment is not made.

 • Immediate payment requests: Customers are asked to quickly purchase a prepaid debit card and provide the card information, which grants the scammer instant access to personal funds.
-Some scammers may also request a money wire.
+Some scammers may also request a money wire or a payment app.

 • Calls that appear to be from your utility: Scammers may rig caller ID to make it look like the call is from a service provider.
 They have even duplicated the utility’s upfront Interactive Voice Response system, so when customers call back phone numbers provided by the scammer, it sounds like a legitimate phone number.